MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Experiments

 Among language models, DeBERTa has the highest performance in English, while a multilingual model, XLM-R, in Turkish.
 This observation can show the generalization capability of multilingual models for low-resource languages, such as Turkish, in misinformation detection.

-The performance of misinformation detection in terms of F1-Score is observed differently in other annotated datasets: 90.07 in \cite{Weinzierl:2022}, 50.20 in \cite{Hossain:2020}, and 83.95 in our study.
+The performance of misinformation detection in terms of F1-Score can be observed differently in other annotated datasets: 90.07 in \cite{Weinzierl:2022}, 50.20 in \cite{Hossain:2020}, and 83.95 in our study (no F1 score reported in \cite{Wang:2017} and no detection score in \cite{Memon:2020}).
 We argue that the performance depends on datasets since misinformation detection is a dynamic task where context changes rapidly.
-The context can be integrated to the learning phase via knowledge sources \cite{Pan:2018, Toraman:2022} to adapt dynamic nature of misinformation task.
+The context can be integrated into the learning phase via knowledge sources \cite{Pan:2018, Toraman:2022} to adapt to the dynamic nature of the misinformation task.